Consuming creatine is a daily occurrence, and I found myself wondering about the long-term effects of taking it.

 You may consider stopping if you are no longer looking for the benefits of creatine like bigger-looking muscles or more power for your workouts.

-You may also consider taking pre-workouts without creatine in case you decide to stop creatine supplementation.
+You can consider taking pre-workouts without creatine in case you do decide to stop.

 Do I Need To Cycle Creatine?